 |Number of swap partners:||2|

-We are continuing in the series of ATC swaps based on the techniques taught in Bernie Berlinâ€™s book â€œArtist Trading Cards Workshop: Create, Collect, Swapâ€? published in December 2006 by North Light Publishers.
-I submitted this idea to the forums here on Swap-bot and there has been interest expressed so here is the SIXTH swap that I am hosting.
+I am starting a series of ATC swaps based on the techniques taught in Bernie Berlinâ€™s book â€œArtist Trading Cards Workshop: Create, Collect, Swapâ€? published in December 2006 by North Light Publishers.
+I submitted this idea to the forums here on Swap-bot and there has been interest expressed so here is the first swap.

 If you already own this book perhaps you are itching to try some new techniques.
 Maybe you would like to see how others interpret this technique, so letâ€™s swap ATCs with each other.